Contrast-Security-OSS/docs/content/installation/netcore/install/NetCoreInstallation.md

 ### Running with a dotnet.exe launch profile

-Set the environment variables as part of your application startup script or as an ASP.NET Core launch profile.
+Users running with a dotnet.exe launch profile can set the environment variables as part of your application startup script or as an ASP.NET Core launch profile.

-> **Example:**
+**Example:**

 ```json
     "MyAppWithContrastAgent": {
       "environmentVariables": {